Tim Johnson (Illinois politician): Illinois House of Representatives

 In 1976, Johnson was elected to serve as a representative in Springfield, after besting five other Republican candidates in the 1976 Republican primary.
 Johnson remained a member of the Illinois House of Representatives from 1976 to 2000.

 While running for re-election in 1980, a photograph was published showing Johnson had rigged a paper clip on the voting panel at his desk in the legislative chamber, pressing down the "yes" button so an affirmative vote could be recorded, even if he was not in the chamber.
 He initially denied installing it, but later said it was "accepted practice" in the legislature.
 Twenty years later, when Johnson ran for U.S. Congress, Mike Kelleher, his Democratic rival, had the story documented on a website dedicated to the photograph and Johnson's reactions, saying "It would be funny, if it weren't so serious..."

 For most of his career, Johnson represented much of the more rural and conservative portion of Champaign County, along with portions of Ford and Douglas counties.
 After the 1990 census, Johnson was drawn into the same district as Democrat Helen F. Satterthwaite, who had long represented the other side of Urbana, as well as the University of Illinois at Urbana-Champaign.
 However, the new district was more Johnson's territory than Satterthwaite's; Republicans outnumbered Democrats by almost 3 to 1.
-It also didn't include Satterthwaite's old base at the U of I. At that election, Johnson won with 60 percent of the vote.
+It also did not include Satterthwaite's old base at the U of I. At that election, Johnson won with 60 percent of the vote.